HTTPArchive/almanac.httparchive.org/src/content/en/2022/cms.md

   )
 }}

-[Analysis]
+All geographies showed improvements, ranging from a 5% overall gain in Brazil to 14% in Japan.
+Also worth noting is the large disparity across geographies, with Brazil at 10% total compared to Japan at 52%.
+Brazil on the low end is growing, though, improving 100% year over year.
+As we evaluate next year's dataset, it may be worth investigating the low end performers further to identify potential causes and opportunities for improvement.

 ### Plugins

-We explored how WordPress sites use external resources and separated them between resources that are included in plugins, themes, and shipped in WordPress core (wp-includes), compared to 2021 results.
+We explored how WordPress sites use external resources and separated them into resources that are included in plugins, themes, and shipped in WordPress core (wp-includes) with comparison to our 2021 results.

 {{ figure_markup(
   image="median-wordpress-resources.png",
-  caption="Wordpress did not change their resources pattern in form or function.", description="Column chart showing the percentile distributions of resources used for WordPress websites.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQpmp9GvO62PKJmEC_yxnHVx4zuqKwYh68tquM5yZCCrOlZETqbLhu3iuSarRq2n4bW7dRbUoSB8NO2/pubchart?oid=660449132&format=interactive", sheets_gid="1922458949"
+  caption="WordPress sites did not show changes in resource patterns.", description="Column chart showing the percentile distributions of resources used for WordPress websites.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQpmp9GvO62PKJmEC_yxnHVx4zuqKwYh68tquM5yZCCrOlZETqbLhu3iuSarRq2n4bW7dRbUoSB8NO2/pubchart?oid=660449132&format=interactive", sheets_gid="1922458949"
   )
 }}

-[Analysis]
+Our analyis was brief and began with a check to see if there was a mistake in the results.
+No mistake found and we'll revisit again next year, perhaps looking more closely at the implied performance impact of popular themes and plugins.

 ## Conclusion

-CMS platforms continue to grow and are becoming more ubiquitous year-over-year.
+CMS platforms continue to grow and are becoming more ubiquitous year by year.
 They are essential for creating and consuming content on the internet, especially as more people and businesses establish an online presence.

-The introduction of Core Web Vitals, along with the advancements in performance data visibility, has generated a focus on web performance across the web, and we hope these insights will help us all get a better understanding of the current state of the web, ultimately making the web a better place.
+The introduction of Core Web Vitals, along with the advancements in performance data visibility, has made web performance a priority everywhere CMSs are used.
+We hope the insights in this chapter will help us all form a better understanding of the current state of the web, ultimately making the web a better place.

-CMSs are doing great work and have a huge opportunity to further improve user experiences on the web at scale, by striving to enhance their infrastructure, experiment and integrate with new standards as they evolve, and follow best practices.
+CMSs are doing great work and have opportunity to further improve user experiences on the web at scale by striving to enhance their infrastructure, experiment and integrate with new standards as they evolve, and follow best practices.

-On the other hand, Core Web Vitals still have some progress and evolving to do.
+On the other hand, Core Web Vitals as standards still evolving to do.

-We mentioned the thoughts towards a <a hreflang="en" href="https://web.dev/responsiveness/">better responsiveness metric</a> above.
-In addition, navigations between pages in a site should be better tracked and take into account the difference between <a hreflang="en" href="https://web.dev/vitals-spa-faq">Single-Page Applications (SPAs) and Multi-Page Applications (MPAs)</a>architectures.
+We mentioned some ideas for a <a hreflang="en" href="https://web.dev/responsiveness/">better responsiveness metric</a> above.
+In addition, navigation between pages in a site should be better tracked and take into account the architectural differences between <a hreflang="en" href="https://web.dev/vitals-spa-faq">Single-Page Applications (SPAs) and Multi-Page Applications (MPAs)</a> architectures.

+We look forward to next year's results and hope to both expand our datasets and improve our methodologies.
+In the meantime, onward and upword, let's keep making the web better.